 Oh that’s right, you can’t do an epic Lofoten road trip if you don’t have a car!

-After a quick search it looks like cars are starting around $55/day for the sumer, whereas in the autumn they drop to $45/day.
+After a quick search, it looks like car rentals in Bodø are starting around $55/day for the summer, whereas in the autumn they drop to $45/day.
 You can check the prices here

 Getting to Lofoten from Bodø by ferry (with a car)

 If you do choose to get your car in Bodø don’t worry, you can totally take it on the ferry – it will just cost extra.
 The ferry from Bodø to Moskenes takes between 3 and 4 hours.
-Our journey there was on the longer side and made me quite queasy (consider bringing medicine with you if you get seasick!) but the journey back was totally fine.
+This ferry often does make me quite queasy (consider bringing medicine with you if you get seasick!) but I get seasick really easily.